Particular/docs.particular.net/nservicebus/azure/azure-storage-queues-transport.md

 ## How to enable the transport

-First you need to reference the assembly that contains the azure storage queue transport definition.
+First you need to reference the assembly that contains the Azure storage queue transport definition.
 The recommended way of doing this is by adding a nuget package reference to the  [NServiceBus.Azure.Transports.WindowsAzureStorageQueues](https://www.nuget.org/packages/NServiceBus.Azure.Transports.WindowsAzureStorageQueues/) package to your project.

 Once you've done that you can use the configuration API to setup NServiceBus, all you need to do is specify `.UseTransport<T>()` to override the default transport.